Studying the Joshua Tree ( Yucca brevifolia ) at its northern most limits in central Nevada.

-1. Northeast & Pacific Northwest west of the Cascades = Areas less than 4.5 Kilowatts per hour, shaded as light yellowish green on the map.
+1. Northeast, Pacific Northwest west of the Cascades & costal areas = Areas less than 4.5 Kilowatts per hour, shaded as light yellowish green on the map.
 These areas are safe to provide as much sun as possible for all the plants listed on the Geoscape website.
 I would recommend a minimum of 6 summertime hours of direct sunlight for your plants if your in these areas.

 2 .
 Southeast, Great Plains, and Intermountain West = Areas 4.5 to 6.0 Kilowatts per hour, including the yellow and both light and dark orange shaded areas of the map.
 These areas will have limits on sun exposure with an emphasis on broken shade in the afternoon hours of the day when summer daytime highs are at their peak.
 For these areas I would recommend a minimum of 6 hours ( sunrise to early afternoon ) of direct sunlight followed by some degree of light shading in the afternoon hours.

-3. Desert Southwest = 6.0 Kilowatts per hour and above, represented on the map by the brown and red shades.
+3. Desert Southwest below 5000 feet = 6.0 Kilowatts per hour and above, represented on the map by the brown and red shades.
 For these areas, shade is more critical to avoid turning your plants into "crispy critters" during the summer with full sun being limited to the tallest species with all others needing some degree of shade during the entirety of the day.
 The exception is higher elevations above 5000 feet where cooler temperatures help offset the difference.

 Utilize the map above in figure 1 to determine which Solar Region best fits your local conditions.

-To help take out the guess work, all plant descriptions now indicate the plants native zone hardiness for each plant listing.
-In addition, I have a four tier rating system for cold hardiness that's based on the number of hours of freezing a plant can tolerate without experiencing severe damage or total loss:
+To help take out the guess work, all plant descriptions now indicate the plants native zone hardiness for each plant listing and the most compatible related zones.

 Utilize the map in figure 2 below to select plants that are within 1 1/2 zones of your local zone.
 Selecting plants that are two or more zones removed from your own will increase the odds of it being lost either in the cold of winter or the heat of summer without protective measures.
 For example, if your in zone 6a, you can safely grow plants from zones 4b to 7b.